Skip to main content

 3. Do you contribute to a qualified retirement plan – such as a 401(k), 401(a) or 403(b) plan – or simplified employee pensions (SEPs) and Keogh plans through that business?

-If you answered "yes" to all three questions, please complete and submit the Internal Revenue Code Section 415(c) Aggregation Form to HR no later than April 1 for each year that this applies.
-While you are responsible for reporting your retirement contributions to the IRS, by collecting this information HR may be able to help you avoid taxes and penalties.
+If you answered "yes" to all three questions, please complete and submit the Internal Revenue Code Section 415(c) Aggregation Form to PE no later than April 1 for each year that this applies.
+While you are responsible for reporting your retirement contributions to the IRS, by collecting this information PE may be able to help you avoid taxes and penalties.

 See the IRS website for more information about Section 415.